-The Bare Metal Solution offers machines in pre-configured sizes, as shown in the following table, or you can order custom sizes.
+Bare Metal Solution offers servers in pre-configured sizes, as shown in the following table.

-Each bare-metal machine comes with 200 GB of network attached storage for the boot disk.
+Each bare-metal server comes with 200 GB of network attached storage for the boot disk.

-By default, CPU hyper-threading is disabled in Bare Metal Solution machines.
+By default, CPU hyper-threading is disabled in Bare Metal Solution servers.
 If you need hyper-threading, let your sales representative know or, if you already have Bare Metal Solution, open a service request.

-You can request the installation of any of the following Linux OS vendor versions on your Bare Metal Solution machines:
+You can request the installation of any of the following Linux OS vendor versions on your Bare Metal Solution servers: